-With an idea to use content feature vector as an indicator for manipulations of speech and also to embed a secure ID in the feature vector which, represent a speaker.
+With an idea to use content feature indicator for vector an as manipulations of speech and also to embedded a secure ID in the feature vector which, represent a speaker.
 The ID is a combination of the binary number representation for the user code number, and additional bit called the parity bit.
-The speech file represents the cover carrier, while the summarized extracted feature vector represents the watermark for the speech file.
-The general proposed content-fragile watermarking schematic is implemented.
-The embedding and extraction algorithm is presented bellow.
+The speech file represent the cover carrier, while the summarized extracted feature vector represents the watermark for the speech file.
+The general proposed content-fragile watermarking schematic is implemented. embedding and extraction algorithm is presented bellow.